trenskow/isvalid/README.md

 Type: `Object`

 `errors` are really not a validator - it allows you to customize the errors emitted by the validators.
-All validators have default error messages, but these can be customized in order to make user and context friendly error messages.
+All validators have default error messages, but these can be customized in order to make them more user and context friendly.

 An example below.